richardtape/block-visibility-user-role/readme.md

 Leave yourself a note (paragraph block for example) at the top of the page that only you, as an admin, can see.

-## Block Visibility
+## Content Visibility

-Works alongside the core [Block Visibility plugin](https://github.com/richardtape/block-visibility) and [Date and Time add-on](https://github.com/richardtape/block-visibility-date-and-time) meaning you can schedule blocks for dates and times and only shown them to those users signed in with a specific role.
+Works alongside the core [Content Visibility plugin](https://github.com/richardtape/content-visibility) and [Date and Time add-on](https://github.com/richardtape/content-visibility-date-and-time) meaning you can schedule blocks for dates and times and only shown them to those users signed in with a specific role.

 ## Who made this?